-Lake Land College Goal: According to Complete College America, on average only 12% of first-time, full-time students complete 24 or more credit hours annually and 22% of part-time students complete 12 or more credit hours annually.
-The average for all Illinois community college credit accumulation for full-time students completing 24 or more hours is 30.5% and 25.4% of part-time students complete 12 or more hours in an academic year.
-Lake Land established its credit hour accumulation goal by averaging the previous four years of credit hour accumulation for full- and part-time students.
-Lake Land's goal is to have 74.8% or more of full-time students complete 24 or more credit hours and 34.1% of part time students complete 12 or more credit hours.
+Lake Land College Goal: According to Complete College America, only 12% of first-time, full-time students complete 24 or more credit hours and 22% of part-time students complete 12 or more credit hours annually.
+The Illinois community college credit accumulation average for full-time students completing 24 or more hours is 30.5% and 25.4% of part-time students complete 12 or more hours in an academic year.
+Lake Land established this goal by averaging the previous four years of credit hour accumulation.
+Lake Land's goal is to have 74.8% or more of full-time students complete 24 or more and 34.1% of part time students complete 12 or more credit hours.